More Youth, Less Aging - Your NEW Guide to Healthy Sun Exposure

 Mind the Time

-Sun exposure during the morning and later afternoon bring the multitude of benefits mentioned above.
-The sun is most intense from the hours of 10am-2pm.
+Sun exposure during the morning and later afternoon brings the multitude of benefits mentioned above.
+The sun is most intense from 10 am-2 pm.
 During those hours, limiting your direct sunlight exposure to 30-minute increments can reduce your risk of damaging sunburns.
 Find some shade or follow the examples of cultures like Mexico and Greece and head in for a nap.

 Eat Your Sunscreen

 You read that right.
-Consuming foods high in phytonutrients and antioxidants can protect you from the potential damaging impact of sun exposure.
-Mackenzie, at Mackenzie Brooke Wellness, goes in-depth on the importance of a diet rich in antioxidants.
+Consuming foods high in phytonutrients and antioxidants can protect you from the potentially damaging impact of sun exposure.

 Detox Your Body

-Having a body free to toxins is another important way to minimize damage from sun exposure.
-The fewer toxins you have the less overall stress there is on the system.
-The body can then us all the phytonutrients and antioxidants you consumed to go directly into maintaining glowing, healthy skin.
+Having a body free from toxins is another important way to minimize damage from sun exposure.
+The fewer toxins you have, the less overall stress there is on the system.
+The body can then use all the phytonutrients and antioxidants you consumed to help maintain glowing, healthy skin.

 Block the Sun

-Wear a broad brim hat and lightweight, long sleeved clothing, sit in the shade, apply mineral based sunscreen during the sun's most intense hours, all effective way to protect yourself from potential skin damage.
+Wear a broad-brimmed hat and lightweight, long-sleeved clothing, sit in the shade, and apply mineral-based sunscreen during the sun's most intense hours; all are effective ways to protect yourself from potential skin damage.

 DMSO

 This will probably be new to most people.
 Dimethyl sulfoxide (DMSO) is a powerful tool for radiant, ageless skin.
 It is a byproduct of paper making and was discovered in the late 1800s.
-It is an organic solvent, known most widely for its ability to penetrate the skin.
-For our discussion we are interested in its anti-inflammatory properties, its analgesic (painkilling) properties, its ability to increase blood flow to the skin, and its powerful antioxidant properties.
+It is an organic solvent, best known for its ability to penetrate the skin.
+For our discussion, we are interested in its anti-inflammatory, analgesic (painkilling), vasodilatory (increasing blood flow to the skin), and powerful antioxidant properties.

-I quick online search will result in hundreds of studies on the benefits of DMSO.
-An article in the Aesthetic Surgery Journal highlights using DMSO to increase blood flow (profusion) to the skin after surgery, speeding up recovery.
-A study from the Emory University School of Medicine shows intravenous DMSO had the same pain killing ability as morphine and it lasts longer!
+A quick online search will result in hundreds of studies on the benefits of DMSO.
+An article in the Aesthetic Surgery Journal highlights the use of DMSO to increase blood flow (profusion) to the skin after surgery, thereby speeding recovery.
+A study from the Emory University School of Medicine shows intravenous DMSO had the same pain-killing ability as morphine, and it lasts longer!
 Topically, DMSO has long been used to relieve arthritis pain.
-The chemical structure of DMSO has sulfur in the center, 2 methyl groups, and an oxygen atom at the apices.
+The chemical structure of DMSO has sulfur in the center, two methyl groups, and an oxygen atom at the apices.
 The oxygen atoms carry an unbound electron pair.
 Those unbounded electrons make it a powerful antioxidant.
-This article on wound healing indicates DMSO improved wound healing partly because of its anti-inflammatory properties.
+This article on wound healing indicates that DMSO improved wound healing, partly due to its anti-inflammatory properties.

 This is how I use DMSO.
-I take it orally weekly, and I apply it to my skin regularly.
-If I am going to have increased sun exposure, like a beach vacation, I increase the amount I am taking.
-In the rare occasion I get sunburned I take additional oral doses and apply aloe vera gel with DMSO to my skin.
+I apply it to my skin regularly.
+If I am going to have increased sun exposure, like on a beach vacation, I increase the amount I take.
+On the rare occasion I get sunburned, I take additional oral doses and apply aloe vera gel with DMSO to my skin.

-The main drawback to DMSO is the unusual odor it produces.
+The main drawback of DMSO is its unusual odor.
 Any form of it (intravenous, topical, or oral) creates a strong garlic-like breath and body odor.
 This effect is probably why using DMSO is not more popular.
 Personally, the benefits outweigh the odor drawback.
 The odor is only for the 12-24 hours after taking a dose.
-I take mine in the evening and when I will not be in close confined space with other people for the next 24 hours.
-The topical application does not produce as strong of an odor.
-Unusually, you cannot smell the odor on yourself.
+I take mine in the evening, and when I will not be in a close confined space with other people for the next 24 hours.
+The topical application produces a weaker odor.
+You cannot smell the odor on yourself.
 You also cannot smell it on someone else if you have both taken DMSO at the same time.
 One option for overcoming the odor issue is to have everyone in the house take some at the same time.
-You can all smell garlicky together and not notice.
+You can all smell garlicky together without noticing.

-DMSO is generally considered safe to use but there are a few words of caution when using it.
-DMSO makes the skin hyper permeable, so avoid handling any toxic substances for several hours after applying.
+DMSO is generally considered safe, but there are a few precautions to take when using it.
+DMSO makes the skin hyperpermeable, so avoid handling any toxic substances for several hours after applying.
 It is also contraindicated with some medications.
 Consult with your physician before taking DMSO.

-Melanotan II Melanotan II is a peptide that stimulates the production of melanin in the skin.
+Melanotan II is a peptide that stimulates the production of melanin in the skin.
 Melanin is the pigment that gives our skin and hair color.
-I first hear of Melanotan II on the Medicine Stories Podcast Episode 67.
-It immediately struck my interest because of its ability to naturally stimulate the body's production of melanin.
+I first heard of Melanotan II on the Medicine Stories Podcast Episode 67.
+It immediately caught my interest because it can naturally stimulate the body's melanin production.
 This was of interest to me for 2 reasons.

-1. I have an autoimmune condition called vitiligo.
-Vitiligo is when the body attacks its own melanocytes (the cells that produce melanin) resulting in white patches of skin with no pigment.
+I have an autoimmune condition called vitiligo.
+Vitiligo is when the body attacks its own melanocytes (the cells that produce melanin), resulting in white patches of skin with no pigment.

-2. The process of getting a tan is the body's response to stimulus from the sun.
-The skin produces more melanin which acts as additional protection from skin damage.
-Melanotan II stimulates the melanocytes to produce more than the usual amount of melanin, you develop a darker tan faster and from less sun exposure.
+The process of getting a tan is the body's response to sunlight.
+The skin produces more melanin, which acts as additional protection from skin damage.
+Melanotan II stimulates the melanocytes to produce more than the usual amount of melanin, so you develop a darker tan faster and from less sun exposure.

-Peptides are fragile and for best results must be mixed as needed and kept refrigerated.
-Some companies sell nasal sprays of Melanotan II, those do not work.
+Peptides are fragile and, for the best results, must be mixed as needed and kept refrigerated.
+Some companies sell nasal sprays of Melanotan II, but those do not work.
 The peptide is too fragile to be used that way.
 It must be injected subcutaneously.
 I did extensive literature research about the use of Melanotan II before deciding to take the plunge.
-I took my first dose 0.25cc before bed and made sure to get some sun exposure the next day.
+I took my first dose of 0.25cc before bed and made sure to get some sun exposure the next day.
 I was amazed at how quickly I browned up.
-My ethnic heritage is German and English, neither are known for their tanning ability.
+My ethnic heritage is German and English, neither of which is known for its tanning ability.
 The tan was a beautiful, golden brown.
-I continued to use small doses throughout the summer especially if I was planning prolonged sun exposure.
+I continued to use small doses throughout the summer, especially if I was planning prolonged sun exposure.

-The result most exciting to me was seeing my areas of vitiligo repigment!
-The possibility of Melanotan II encouraging repigmentation was the driving force behind trying it.
+The most exciting result for me was seeing my areas of vitiligo repigment!
+The possibility that Melanotan II could encourage repigmentation was the driving force behind trying it.
 I was unable to find any research about the use of Melanotan II and vitiligo.
-However, my personal experience is it helped to repigment affected areas of my skin.
+However, my personal experience is that it helped to repigment affected areas of my skin.
 Not all my affected areas repigmented.
 I would guess 70% of the affected areas saw a noticeable improvement.
 I am also happy to say those areas have maintained their pigment for the past year without the continued use of Melanotan II.

 What I do About Sun Exposure

-There is overwhelming evidence of the health benefits from sun exposure.
-Because of that, I do not avoid the sun and aim for regular time in the sun.
+There is overwhelming evidence of the health benefits of sun exposure.
+Because of that, I do not avoid the sun and aim for regular exposure to it.
 I protect my skin when the sun is most intense.
-I eat a variety of vibrant fruits and vegetables and detox regularly using Biomagnetism and magnets.
+I eat a variety of vibrant fruits and vegetables and detox regularly using biomagnetism and magnets.
 I also increase my use of DMSO during the summer and am giving Melanotan II another try.
 Let me know your favorite sunshine activities and how you stay sun safe.